DEVRhylme-Foundation/.github/profile/README.md

 - **VisionPy**: A powerful computer vision library for building applications with minimal code.
 - **Web3AI**: A library that simplifies integrating AI models into Web3 and decentralized applications.
 - **AIStream**: A data processing library optimized for AI workflows, focusing on speed and ease of use.

-### 3. Web3 Technology
-We bridge the gap between AI and blockchain by developing frameworks that allow for seamless integration with decentralized systems.
-Our work focuses on:
-- Integrating AI into decentralized applications (dApps)
-- Automating processes using smart contracts
-- Cross-chain compatibility with platforms like Ethereum and Solana

 ## 🛠️ Our Technology Stack
 We utilize a modern and comprehensive technology stack, including: